-Find out more info: Understanding Voluntary liquidation in UAE
+Read more – Understanding Voluntary liquidation in UAE

 3. Compulsory liquidation

-- Total debts and liabilities exceed the value of all assets
+- The total debts and liabilities surpass the value of all assets

-- Failure to re-register as a public or private company.
+- Failure to re-register the company as a private or public company

-- Not commenced a trade within the established time of incorporation.
+- Not undertaken a trade within the established time of incorporation.

-- All share transfers after the commencement of the liquidation process are void.
+- All share transfers become void after the beginning of the company liquidation process.

-- Disposition of any property after commencement of the liquidation position is void.
+- The distribution of any property becomes void after the commencement of the liquidation process.

 - The civil proceeding is suspended from the date of the court order until the appointment of a final liquidator.

-- The only business that can be carried out is for purposes of completing the liquidation process.
+- Business can only be carried out if it is for the purpose of completing the liquidation process

-- The company cannot dispose of its assets anymore.
+- The company cannot dispose of any assets anymore.